 Installing and using software

-Conda also provides access to thousands of packages used in data science and bioinformatics.
+Conda provides access to thousands of packages used in data science and bioinformatics.
 These packages can be installed with a single command, so you don’t have to worry about compilers, dependencies, and where to put binaries.

-Installing the Conda package manager
+Installing Conda

 Downloading and installing Conda is very simple, you just download and run the installer: